 You’ve got the basics and we’ve outlined some pros and cons when it comes to owning GICs for today’s post.

-Check out our table below for the *best GIC rates in Canada to consider from some leading providers:
+Check out our table below for the *best GIC rates in Canada to consider from some leading providers, *information current to the time of this post!

 |1-Year Term Rate||2-Year Term Rate||Min.
 Investment||GIC Type / Comments|